-At the time of permit issuance, no waters of the U.S. receiving discharges from the Permittee's MS4 have been classified as an OAW.
-However, if a water of the U.S. is classified as an OAW during the permit term and has the potential to be impacted by discharges from the MS4 then this permit may be reopened and modified in accordance with A.A.C.
+At the time of permit issuance, no protected surface waters receiving discharges from the Permittee's MS4 have been classified as an OAW.
+However, if a WOTUS protected surface water is classified as an OAW during the permit term and has the potential to be impacted by discharges from the MS4 then this permit may be reopened and modified in accordance with A.A.C.
 R18-9-B906 and 40 CFR 122.62, to include additional conditions to ensure the OAW is adequately protected.